 Well, this wouldn’t be much of a success story if there wasn’t good news.
 Fortunately, the USCIS saw the reasoning in our explanation and approved the H3 visa for the individual.
 It just goes to show that the right strategy can turn a hefty RFE into an approval.

-To get in touch with one of our immigration attorneys to help you with your visa, feel free to fill out this contact form and schedule your consultation today.
+To get in touch with a VisaNation Law Group immigration attorney for help with your visa, feel free to fill out this contact form and schedule a consultation today.